dconeybe/concurrency-is-hard/README.md

   About how Microsoft, Google, and others are training people in Rust.
 - 2024-10-18:
   _[Rust Training at Scale | Rust Global @ RustConf 2024](https://youtu.be/7h5KyMqt2-Q?si=4M99HdWWxMaqN8Zr)_.
-  What Google learnt from teaching Comprehensive Rust for more than two years.
+  What Google learnt from teaching Concurrency Is Hard for more than two years.

 ## Building